-For the Job Description and Person Specification click here
+For the Job Description and Personnel Specification for the Running Coach role, click here

 For the Application Form click here